 Nike Air Zoom GT Jump means bounce.
 Period.

-It promised to deliver bounciness, and deliver bounciness it does.
-Impact protection was still there, too.
+It promises to deliver bounciness, and deliver bounciness it does.
+Make no mistake; impact protection is still there.

 It feels like a synergistic combination of the cushioning systems of the Nike LeBron 19 and the Air Jordan 36.

 Because of the thick cushioning system, the shoe sits high off the ground.
 This effectively sacrifices the wearer's feel of the ground.

 Grip was dependable with or without dust.

 Though it's always better to play on cleaner courts, it must be noted that the Air Zoom GT Jump did not falter on dusty surfaces.